AIMultipleAIMultiple

 Capital One adopted AI-powered security tools as part of its cloud transformation.
 It deployed AWS Macie, a machine learning–based solution that continuously scans data to detect and classify sensitive financial records.

-In addition, Capital One integrated automated threat detection and response systems to monitor data access patterns and respond to suspicious activity in real time.
+Additionally, Capital One has integrated automated threat detection and response systems to monitor data access patterns and respond to suspicious activity in real-time.
 When anomalies were detected, such as unauthorized access or abnormal data movement, the AI systems could automatically isolate compromised systems and alert security teams.
-This greatly reduced the time to contain threats and minimized potential data leaks.
+This significantly reduced the time to contain threats and minimized potential data leaks.

 Vulnerability and patch management